ratwolfzero/hopalong_python/README.md

 Pixel-based density estimation presents a promising alternative to histogram-based density estimation, each offering distinct advantages:

 - Qualitative: The pixel-based approach is well suited for visual exploration and supports fast algorithms that efficiently handle large numbers of iterations.
 See [Two-Pass Approach](#two-pass-approach)
-- Quantitative: The histogram-based approach excels in statistical and numerical analyses, providing a precise representation of density distributions in continuous space.
+- Quantitative: The histogram-based approach excels in statistical and numerical analysis, offering a close approximation of probability density distributions within continuous space.

 Remarks